 Programming quizzes are due by the end of class.
 Homework assignments are due at 23:55 on the assignment’s due date.
 Multiple resubmissions are allowed, so submit early and often so you aren’t in a rush on the due date.
 Late submissions receive a 0.

 To contest any grade you must submit an official regrade form to the Head TA within one week of the assignment’s original return date.
 The original return date is the date the exam was first made available for students to pick up or the grade was posted online in the case of homework assignments and programming quizzes.
+Note that a regrade means just that – we will regrade your assignment from scratch, which means you may end up with a lower score after the regrade.

 Lecture attendance is required.
 Some information may be presented in lecture and nowhere else.
 It is your responisibility to attend lecture regularly and pay attention.